storeon/storeon/README.md

 npm install storeon
 ```

-If you need to support IE, add [`Object.assign`] polyfill to your bundle.
+If you need to support IE, you need to compile `node_modules` with Babel and
-You should have this polyfill already if you are using React.
+add [`Object.assign`] polyfill to your bundle.
+You should have this polyfill
+already if you are using React.

 ```js
 Object.assign = require('object-assign')